-Nick Yablon’s research and teaching focus on the changing sensory and spatio-temporal experiences of American city dwellers during the nineteenth and early twentieth century.
-His book, Untimely Ruins: An Archaeology of Urban Modernity, 1819-1919 (Chicago & London: University of Chicago Press, 2009), examines how those changing experiences found expression in a new poetics of the ruin.
+His first book, Untimely Ruins: An Archaeology of American Urban Modernity, 1819-1919 (University of Chicago Press, 2009) examines how a new poetics of the ruin emerged out of the spatio-temporal disruptions of American cities.
 Recovering numerous scenes of desolation—from failed banks, abandoned towns, and dilapidated tenements to the crumbling skyscrapers and bridges envisioned in science fiction and cartoons—Untimely Ruins exposes crucial debates about the economic, technological, and cultural transformations known as urban modernity.

 For more information, please view his academia.edu profile at: https://uiowa.academia.edu/NickYablon

 - AMST:3090 History of the Future

 - AMST:3090 Clocks, Calendars, and Capsules: A History of Time in America

 - AMST:2600 / HIST:2206 American Monuments

 - AMST:3051 The Office: Business Life in America

 - AMST:5000 Interdisciplinary Research in American Studies